Chapter 3: The West is Using The PKK, and The PKK is Using West

 A 100-year plan

 There is a Middle Eastern scenario that was dreamed up approximately one hundred years ago.
 That scenario was actually shaped on the basis of a project that some evangelical Christians dreamed up on the basis of the Bible, and has actually been set in motion.
-Under this plan, the Middle East has to be broken up and the Battle of Armageddon, in which all Muslims and most Jews will be killed, must be initiated.
+Under this plan, the Middle East has to be broken up and the Battle of Armageddon, which they believe will take place in the near future and in which all Muslims and most Jews will be killed, must be initiated.
 According to evangelical belief, that battle is a portent of the return to Earth of the Prophet Jesus (pbuh) and absolutely must take place.
 (In fact, this battle is a sign of the End Times.
-What those evangelicals who believe that this battle will take place do not know is that Armageddon is over and done with.
-The 2003 Iraq War is the great battle that is the portent of the End Times.
+What those evangelicals who believe that this battle will take place do not know is that Armageddon has already started and is still continuing.
+The 2003 Iraq War is the starting date of the great battle that is the portent of the End Times.
 This is the war -God knows the truth- identified as Armageddon in the Gospels and described with all its signs in the hadiths and the Torah.
+Ever since then there has been no end to the conflicts in the Middle East, and the blood of Muslims has constantly been shed, and is still being spilled today.
+Therefore, the Armageddon that the Evangelicals expect to take place in the future has in fact been going on since 2003.
+The anticipation of a greater war after this is leading these Christians into a great many errors concerning the Middle East.
 Further detail on this subject can be found in the chapter “Some Christians’ Error Regarding Armageddon” in Harun Yahya’s book Christians Must Heed Jesus.)

 Of course, not all Christians hold such beliefs and expectations; not all Evangelicals have such expectations, either.
 However, although those Evangelicals who do expect such a great battle are not many in number, they are quite influential and are able act together in this respect with many different views and people who have plans for the Middle East.
 The main proponents of the view in question today are the neo-conservatives (neo-cons).
 The neo-cons are actively working, particularly in the US, on plans for the Middle East.